AndrewNorgan/chads2/README.md

 # chads2

-A Shiny application to calculate the CHADS2 thromboembolic event risk score for a patient, based on clincial history.
+A Shiny application to calculate the CHADS2 thromboembolic event risk score for a patient with atrial fibrillation, based on clincial history.

 Application can be found here: http://pathbyte.shinyapps.io/CHADS2